-Brainwashed and Crazy: Thanks to Shivatya's influence, he self-sabotages himself severely.
+- Brainwashed and Crazy: Thanks to Shivatya's influence, he self-sabotages himself severely.
 He could have crushed the Black Company even at the height of their power in Taglios but could not hold himself together long enough to actually do so.

+- Never My Fault: Like all wizards he is a genius in his own mind.
+Unfortunately, views of his self-described intellect are not shared with other people.
+Not even the best general in the world would be able to save this micro-managing boss of defeat.
 Subverted in one instance, much to every one's surprise.
 After hearing that he sent his army of shadow-weavers to thier firery deaths from an army of men wielding fireball-shooting sticks of bamboo, Longshadow swallows his fit of rage and admits that he made a tactical error.

-Outside-Context Villain: Nobody knows where he comes from.
+- Outside-Context Villain: Nobody knows where he comes from.
 The Black Company speculates that he might be a rogue Taken.
 In-universe he is this to the Taglians.
 He is actually from one of the other sixteen worlds connected to the Plain of Glittering Stone.

 ShadowspinnerOut of all the shadow masters, it was Spinner who had led the loneliest existence.
 Formerly Longshadow's apprentice, Shadowspinner lacked both the friendship that Storm and Moonshadow held between them and the rogues gallery that Longshadow would obtain in the Glittering Stone books.
-There was also the matter that his former master was a backstabbing lunatic
+There was also the matter that his former master was a backstabbing lunatic.

 - Ascended Extra: If the reader doesn't realize that she's one of the Ten Who Were Taken from Croaker's description of her, it's probably because she had so little screentime in The Black Company and wasn't seen since.

-Not Quite Dead: Stormshadow is none other than Stormbringer, a Taken assumed dead at the Battle of Charm.
+- Not Quite Dead: Stormshadow is none other than Stormbringer, a Taken assumed dead at the Battle of Charm.

 Tropes associated with the Cult of the Deceivers

 Narayan SinghA small, skinny fruit-peddler who joined the newly formed army of Taglios when the call went out for war.
 After the rout at Dejagore, he finds Lady and, along with Ram, helps her survive and rally the remnants of the army.
 It soon turns out that he is quite a bit more than the poor merchant he makes himself out to be: he is the Living Saint of the Deceivers, a death cult devoted to serving the dark goddess Kina by bringing on the Year of the Skulls - and while Lady does not agree with his motivations, she finds him and the cult he leads to be convenient pawns...

 - Karma Houdini: In-universe; Narayan Singh manages to escape every time he is captured, evading direct punishment over a period of about twenty years.
 In the end he is killed by the brainwashed Goblin when it becomes clear he won't be able to escape again, and thus avoids the wrath of Lady and Croaker.
 The years spent as a fugitive were far from easy, however, and he has been forced to watch his beloved cult be destroyed time and again.

-Living Legend: Singh is widely reviled — and revered, by the Stranglers — for being one of the most successful Stranglers in memory, having killed hundreds of people personally and without arm-holders.
+- Living Legend: Singh is widely reviled — and revered, by the Stranglers — for being one of the most successful Stranglers in memory, having killed hundreds of people personally and without arm-holders.

-Red Right Hand: Along with many other Deceivers present at a critical ceremony, Singh is marked permanently with a red spot on one of his hands.
+- Red Right Hand: Along with many other Deceivers present at a critical ceremony, Singh is marked permanently with a red spot on one of his hands.

-A large, silent man who joined the Taglian army when the war broke out.
+RamA large, silent man who joined the Taglian army when the war broke out.
 Along with Narayan Singh he stumbles on Lady after the rout at Dejagore, and quickly latches on to her as a bodyguard and aide.
 As with Singh, he is a member of the Cult of the Deceivers, although a much lower-ranking one.